PlanktoScope/proposals/README.md

 #### Submitted

-Once their proposal is ready for review, the author add their issue to the Submitted column or (if they are unable to do so) add a comment to notify the proposal review group, who will add their issue to the Submitted column.
+Once their proposal is ready for review, the author should add their issue to the Submitted column or (if they are unable to do so) add a comment to notify the proposal review group, who will add their issue to the Submitted column.

 The weekly proposal review meetings aim to look at all the issues in the Under Review and Final Comments columns.